-Staff Phone Extensions: Mariela Rodriguez (Communications Director): 102 • Emily Ball Cicchini (Executive Director): 106 • Andrea Angelo (Director of Development & Marketing): 104 • Joel Gross (Program Director – Ed): 110 • Clare Bresnan (Book & Supply Manager) 111 • Catharine Helmers (Program Associate) 108 • Amy Edwards (Development Associate) 123
+Staff Phone Extensions: Katie Mathews (Program Manager-Go) 101 • Mariela Rodriguez (Communications Director) 102 • Andrea Angelo (Director of Development & Marketing) 104 • Emily Ball Cicchini (Executive Director) 106 • Gina Morales (Program Manager-Rx) 107 • Catharine Helmers (Program Associate) 108 • (Program Director-Ed) 110 • Clare Bresnan (Book & Supply Manager) 111 • Donna Eberhart (Development Associate) 123

-Emily balances BookSpring’s vision for the future with its strong tradition of promoting reading, spiced up with her knowledge of and experience with the dynamics of non-profit organizational communication.
+Emily balances BookSpring’s vision for the future with its strong tradition of promoting reading together in the home.
+She’s inspired by the important work of BookSpring to get a steady stream of the right books to the right kids at the right time.
 At the age of four, she made an exhibit on bookmaking with her father that was displayed at the local public library and featured in the weekly newspaper.
-She holds a BFA and MFA and professional certificates in fundraising, web technology, and inclusive practices, and is pursuing a doctorate in organizational communication from the University of Texas Moody College of Communication.
-She’s a published children’s playwright and likes to garden, sew, cook, and read aloud with her family. (more)
+More recently, she produced massively open online courses and published e-books for a global audience.
+What drives all her work is a sense of social justice for equal access to knowledge and a deep passion for language and stories.
+She’s a lifelong learner with a BFA and MFA and is pursuing a doctorate the University of Texas Moody College of Communication.
+As former teaching artist and award-winning children’s playwright, she loves to play with words and likes to read aloud with her family. (more)

 Andrea brings her public library background, nonprofit expertise, entrepreneurial spirit, and years of service on education and arts boards nationally and internationally to BookSpring.
 Her love of books began early with story hour at Martin Memorial Library in York, Pennsylvania.
 Fast forward many years later, her first professional position out of graduate school was Extension Librarian at this very same library.
 Andrea imagines a world where every child has a stack of books to call his or her own with the belief that literacy is not only an essential human right but also a springboard to a life full of possibilities.
 Her focus is on creating sustainable cultures of engagement and support through effective communication and relationship building – key to advancing the critical mission of BookSpring.